MyPureCloud/saml2bearer-oauth-example/README.md

 ## PureCloud

 You will need an OAuth client of type `SAML2BEARER`.

-This is currently only possible through the API.
+### Create OAuth client via UI

+The SAML2 Bearer OAuth client can be created through the UI here: https://apps.mypurecloud.com/directory/#/admin/integrations/oauth

+### Create OAuth client via API

 Make a request to [POST /api/v2/oauth/clients](https://developer.mypurecloud.com/api/rest/v2/oauth/index.html#postOauthClients) with the property `"authorizedGrantType":"SAML2BEARER"`.
 The rest of the properties should be set according to your configuration.
 Here is an example request body: